-Recently, my wife and I spent a week kayaking the Salmon River in Idaho.
+Recently, my wife and I spent a week rafting the Salmon River in Idaho.
 It was a week of nature sounds instead of traffic noise.
 You realize how the stars look without the ambient light of the city.
 We were dead-tired and exhilarated when we returned to San Diego.

 On the river or in investing drifting may take you to places that may not be in your best interest

 When you’re drifting, you’re moving at the whim of external forces.
 On the river or in investing that put you in a place you don’t want to be.
-In kayaking, drifting can push out of the current, into an eddy which can take you to intense rapids and far more excitement than you can handle.
+In rafting, drifting can push out of the current, into an eddy which can take you to intense rapids and far more excitement than you can handle.
 In investing, drifting can mean the equity drifts as neighborhood declines or superior opportunities escape because the equity is stuck in an investment backwater.